 There is no activity which we could perform without having a risk.
 Accordingly, what is important is to identify the risks and careful management of it.
 The Audit Committee is set up, with industry experts and qualified professionals to help the Company to identify the risks involved in the industry and report to the Board of Directors with their recommendations on Risk Mitigation.
-Our Risk Management Process involves all the employees from top to bottom .
-The process involves identifying present as well as potential risks of the Company.
+All the employees from top to bottom are involed in the Risk Mitigating process.
+Our Risk Management Process involves identifying present as well as potential risks of the Company.

+Givan below is a shared account of the major risk identified;

+ECONOMIC RISK

-Type of Risk Description Risk Treatment Monitoring and Review Economic Risk associated from Macro Economic Conditions such as change in Government Policies, Political Stability of the Country and Exchange Regulations.
+Risk associated from Macro Economic Conditions such as change in Government Policies, Political Stability of the Country and Exchange Regulations.

 New project appraisals carry out detailed evaluation while periodic Macro-economic reviews are carried out to determine the present situation of the Company.

 Periodic macro - economic reviews discussed at Audit Committee and necessary recommendation are forwarded to the Board of Directors.

+OPERATIONAL RISK

-Operational Risk arising from the Company's day to day activities and loss resulting in inadequate resources and people.
+Risk arising from the Company's day to day activities and loss resulting in inadequate resources and people.

 Identification of major risk areas and providing adequate resources and people to mitigate and minimize the losses.
 Clear goals set on performance of plant, which includes rewarding of achievement of goals.
 However, COVID 19 lockdown, has resulted in company having to make exceptions in place and may result in adopting the standing operating procedures to in line with continuous operations.

 Reporting by line supervisors to Senior Management on operations on which they report to Directors, periodically.

+CREDIT RISK

-Credit Risk Risk of loss of Principal or Financial Benefit.
+Risk of loss of Principal or Financial Benefit.

 Our only creditor is the Ceylon Electricity Board and both parties are governed under Standard Power Purchase Agreement.

 Ensure having a sound relationship with Ceylon Electricity Board.

+FINANCIAL RISK

-Financial Risk Risk of losing shareholder wealth as a result of the Company's incompetence.
+Risk of losing shareholder wealth as a result of the Company's incompetence.

 Identify financial needs of the Company in the long run and plan and provide suitable short term and long term funding which is beneficial for the Company.

 All Project funding and Financing is evaluated by the Audit Committee and forwarded for necessary recommendation to the Board.

+SOCIAL, REGULATORY & ENVIRONMENTAL RISK

-Social, Regulatory & Environmental Risk from company activities to the environment and society.
+Risk from company activities to the environment and society.

 Comprehensive monitoring and strict adherence of Central Environmental Authority regulations during the operations while uplifting the community with providing of jobs and conducting CSR activities to the community.

 Compliance report forwarded to the Board on all CSR activities and active participation in environmental protection programs.